 Figure 3.
-Operational View of the Wrangell-St. Elias (WRST) National Park and Preserve supports the generation of actionable information, which is simply information that increases knowledge and allows for a decision-maker to act on a choice with minimal uncertainty in a timely manner.
+Operational view of the Wrangell-St. Elias (WRST) National Park and Preserve.

+One solution to the vision of WRST protection across these many dimensions is to generate an integrated domain awareness capability based on a network-centric oriented model that will provide highly scalable solutions for maritime and land based security and critical infrastructure protection across the entire WRST enterprise.
+In short, this architecture supports the generation of actionable information, which is simply information that increases knowledge and allows for a decision-maker to act on a choice with minimal uncertainty in a timely manner.
 This is an especially difficult problem in the use of demand driven sensors such as UAVs and aircraft that cannot stay on-station indefinitely and have relatively high costs associated with their use.
+Addressing the dynamic aspects of an NCO, a different frame of reference needs to be generated in order to comprehensively attack the architectural design for the enterprise architecture.
+This entails a marriage of sorts between a Service Oriented Architecture (SOA), a complete DoDAF design, and the enabling of edge units such as the WRST actors.